fontikar/DIY_Rpkg/README.md

 **For the workshop, we will be working from main_functions.Rmd**

-This file is also neatly rendered here so its easier to read: https://fontikar.github.io/RladiesSYD_DIYRpkg/
+This file is also neatly rendered here: https://fontikar.github.io/RLadiesCAL_Rpkg/ I have included clipboard function for each chunk so its easier for everyone to follow along the workshop!

 ### Meta data